 A beautiful island off the coast of Nicaragua where the water is crystal clear, the skies are always blue and you’re welcomed with a friendly smile.
 Hire a moped and you can ride around the island in a single day, but there’s enough going on here to keep you busy for weeks.
 The island of San Andres has a distinctly Caribbean feel, slow-paced and easy-going, although if you’re looking for water activities you’ve come to the right place.

-Go scuba diving or snorkeling in waters that possess near perfect visibility and some of the finest coral reefs in the world.
-You can also go surfing, fishing, hire a jet ski or take a bumpy ride on a banana boat.
+Go scuba diving or snorkeling in waters that possess near-perfect visibility and some of the finest coral reefs in the world.
+You can also go surfing, fishing, hire a jet ski, or take a bumpy ride on a banana boat.
 You should also visit one of the many surrounding islands.
 Johnny Cay is a 20-minute boat ride away, or spend a few days on the even more remote Providencia.

-This is probably the most accessible part of Colombia, with dozens of low cost flights touching down every week from the U.S., It takes under three hours to fly from both Miami and Fort Lauderdale.
-There are plenty of accommodation options here, ranging from budget-friendly package holidays to luxurious five star boutique hotels, as well as numerous low cost guesthouses and hostels.
-Picturesque colorful buildings, a laid back Caribbean vibe and exquisite beaches make this one of the most popular tourist destinations in Colombia.
+This is probably the most accessible part of Colombia, with dozens of low-cost flights touching down every week from the U.S., It takes under three hours to fly from both Miami and Fort Lauderdale.
+There are plenty of accommodation options here, ranging from budget-friendly package holidays to luxurious five-star boutique hotels, as well as numerous low-cost guesthouses and hostels.
+Picturesque colorful buildings, a laid back Caribbean vibe, and exquisite beaches make this one of the most popular tourist destinations in Colombia.

-Walk around the Old Town on the huge walls that were built to guard it from attack when it functioned as a port while under Spanish rule.
+Walk around the Old Town on the huge walls that were built to guard it against attack when it functioned as a port while under Spanish rule.
 Get lost in the quaint narrow streets filled with great restaurants and street vendors, or simply chill out on the beach sipping coconut cocktails.
 There is something for everyone in Cartagena.